CrystalTechSAS/jcrystal_documentation/server/webservices.md

 ## Simple examples

 ## FAQ
 Can you override those conventions?
 Yes, you can!
 Check the annotations @Path and @PathMethod.
-However, our suggestion is that you try to use the jCrystal conventions as much as you can since they will speed up your development.
+However, we suggest that you try to use the jCrystal conventions as much as you can since they will speed up your development.

 ## Complex data upload